maryannroshani/Udemycourse/README.md

 `Web Form & Element`: TextBox, Submit Button, sendkeys(), click() CheckBox and Radio Button, Image in Selenium Webdriver, DropDown, Alert & Popup Window, Web Table, Dynamic Web Tables, Desired Capabilities in Selenium WebDriver, All/Broken links, iFrames, Screenshot, Maximize Browser, Element Present, waitFor, andWait, Implicit, Explicit, & Fluent Wait, Scroll Down or UP, Select Date from DatePicker/Calendar
 `Virtual environments:`
 Docker - Docker is the world’s leading software container platform.
 Developers use Docker to eliminate “works on my machine” problems when collaborating on code with co-workers.
 Operators use Docker to run and manage apps side-by-side in isolated containers to get better compute density.
-Enterprises use Docker to build agile software delivery pipelines to ship new features faster, more securely and with confidence for both Linux and Windows Server apps.
+Enterprises use Docker to build agile software delivery pipelines to ship new feature faster, more securely and with confidence for both Linux and Windows Server apps.

 `Build Tools:`
 Apache Maven - Apache Maven is a software project management and comprehension tool.
 Based on the concept of a project object model (POM), Maven can manage a project's build, reporting and documentation from a central piece of information.